Warren Buffett is worth over $60 billion. He knows a thing or two about investing.

 Investor mindset is the most critical aspect of investing.
 Without sound investing principles, your investment performance will suffer as you switch from this investing fad to that investing fad.

 With sound principles, you can invest in great businesses for the long-run.

 Warren Buffett is arguably the greatest investor of all time.
 He has simplified and distilled Benjamin Graham’s message – and added to it.
-You can see Warren Buffett’s 20 highest yielding stocks here.
+You can see Warren Buffett’s 20 highest conviction stocks here.